steromano/locallib/README.md

 ## Global libraries
 In this branch we explore the possibility of supporting "global" libraries.
+Global libraries is where you put packages used for common tasks that are not necessarily part of an isolated project.
 Here is how it works:

   - This functionality requires the environment variable `LOCALLIB_HOME` to be set.
 This is the path of a folder where all the global libraries live (e.g. `~/.locallib`).
-  - Create and activate a global library with
+  - From any working directory, create and activate a global library with

   ```R
   create_global_lib("mylib")
   use_global_lib("mylib")
   ```
-  This will only work if no local library is already activated in the current session.
-On the other hand, multiple global libraries can be activated at the same time.
+  This will only work if a local library isn't already activated in the current session.
+On the other hand, multiple global libraries can be simultaneously activated.
+As with local libraries, all this is doing is prepending a global library to the list of available libraries.
   - In master, the term `global` refers to the default libraries loaded at startup, which should only contain base packages.
-In these branch these libraries are referred to as `external` (naming is as usual up for discussion).
+In these branch these libraries are referred to as `external` (naming is as usual up for debate).